Download

 Step 3 — Equation: Translate Words to Math

 This is where keyword mapping becomes invaluable (see the table in the next section).
-Convert each phrase into a mathematical expression, piece by piece.
+This is how to write an equation for a word problem: convert each phrase into a mathematical expression, piece by piece.

 Step 4 — Algebra: Solve Step by Step